ibm-cloud-docs/Cloudant/security/access-iam.md

 {: #introduction-iam-ai}

 This document describes the integration of {{site.data.keyword.cloudantfull}} with {{site.data.keyword.cloud_notm}} Identity and
 Access Management.
+The following topics are discussed:

-It discusses the differences between {{site.data.keyword.cloudant_short_notm}}'s legacy access controls and {{site.data.keyword.cloud_notm}} IAM's access controls.
-Next, it looks at the advantages and disadvantages of each to help you decide which to use.
-Then, we discuss how to use IAM within
+- Differences between {{site.data.keyword.cloudant_short_notm}} legacy access controls and {{site.data.keyword.cloud_notm}} IAM access controls
+- Advantages and disadvantages of each to help you decide which to use
-{{site.data.keyword.cloudant_short_notm}}'s client libraries and by using HTTP calls.
-Finally, we end with a reference section that describes all of the IAM actions and roles available within {{site.data.keyword.cloudant_short_notm}}.
+- How to use IAM within {{site.data.keyword.cloudant_short_notm}}'s client libraries by using HTTP calls
+- Description of the IAM actions and roles available within {{site.data.keyword.cloudant_short_notm}}

 For more information, see an overview of [IAM](https://cloud.ibm.com/docs/account?topic=account-iamoverview){: new_window}{: external} that includes the following topics: